freqtrade/freqtrade/docs/configuration.md

 `refresh_period` allows setting the period (in seconds), at which the pairlist will be refreshed.
 Defaults to 1800s (30 minutes).

+`VolumePairList` is based on the volume of the last 24 hours.

 ```json
 "pairlists": [{
         "method": "VolumePairList",